One China: Japanese position

-The 1972 Japan-China Joint Communiqué entered into as the basis of diplomatic normalization in Sino-Japanese relations states that the Government of Japan fully understands and respects the stand of the Government of the People's Republic of China that "Taiwan is an inalienable part of the territory of the People's Republic of China." and that it firmly maintains its stand under Article 8 of the Potsdam Declaration.
+The 1972 Japan-China Joint Communiqué entered into as the basis of diplomatic normalization in Sino-Japanese relations states that the Government of Japan fully understands and respects the stance of the Government of the People's Republic of China that "Taiwan is an inalienable part of the territory of the People's Republic of China." and that it firmly maintains its stand under Article 8 of the Potsdam Declaration.

 Japan has recognized the People's Republic of China "as the sole legal Government of China" since 1975 but has maintained an ambiguous stance regarding the PRC's sovereignty claim over the island of Taiwan.

 Russian position

 In 1949, the Soviet Union recognized the People's Republic of China as the only lawful government of China.
 The ROC on Taiwan had cancelled the Sino-Soviet Treaty of Friendship and Alliance treaty in response.
 The Soviet Union voted to admit the PRC into the UN in 1971.

-As with the past leaderships, the Russian government has accepted its support for the One-China policy that Taiwan is "an inalienable part of China, and opposes any forms of independence." as stated in Article 5 of the 2001 Sino-Russian Treaty of Friendship.
-This was reaffirmed in January 2022 when Russian and PRC leaders Vladimir Putin and Xi Jinping discussed the situation in the midst of the ongoing crisis in Ukraine and again in July 2022 by Russian foreign minister Sergei Lavrov as Nancy Pelosi visited Taiwan.
+As with the past leaderships, the Russian government has accepted its support for the One-China policy that Taiwan is "an inalienable part of China, and [the Russian side] opposes any forms of independence", as stated in Article 5 of the 2001 Sino-Russian Treaty of Friendship.
+This was reaffirmed in January 2022, when Russian and PRC leaders Vladimir Putin and Xi Jinping discussed the situation in the prelude to the Russian invasion of Ukraine, and again in July 2022, by Russian foreign minister Sergei Lavrov, as United States Speaker of the House Nancy Pelosi visited Taiwan.

 Philippine policy

-The Philippines like many countries maintains a One China Policy.
-However it maintains economic and cultural relations with the Republic of China or Taiwan despite officially recognizing the People's Republic of China as the sole legitimate government of China since 1975.
-Lito Banayo, chair of the Manila Economic and Cultural Office in Taiwan remarked that the country's One China Policy only proscribes the Philippines to enter into political and military agreements with the ROC.
+Similar to other countries, the Philippines maintain a One-China policy.
+However, despite officially recognizing the People's Republic of China as the sole legitimate government of China since 1975, the country also maintains economic and cultural relations with the Republic of China (or Taiwan).
+Lito Banayo, chair of the Manila Economic and Cultural Office in Taiwan remarked that the country's One-China policy only proscribes the Philippines to enter into political and military agreements with the ROC.

+African countries

+The One China principle is an important factor in China-Africa relations.
+In 1971, 26 African countries supported the United Nations General Assembly vote through which the PRC became the sole representative of China.
+The sole African country which does not recognize the PRC (and consequently which the PRC maintains no relations with) is Eswatini.
+All African countries except Eswatini recognize the People's Republic of China as the sole government of China and Taiwan as an integral part of Chinese territory, and support all efforts by the PRC to "achieve national reunification".